wylited/wylinotes/biology/Circulatory System.md

 ____

 ## Renal Vein and Artery
-Renal meins kidney, the these 2 veins go to the kidney.
+Renal meins kidney, the these 2 vessels go to the kidney.

 ## Hepatic Portal Vein and Hepatic Artery
 The hepatic means liver.
 The **hepatic portal vein** is a vessel that moves blood from the spleen and gastrointestinal tract to the liver.
 The hepatic artery goes to the liver from the heart.